AmplifiedHuman/mysai-website/src/pages/about.md

   - member_name: Gabriel Hang
     member_course: 2nd Year Computing in Software Development
     member_school: Galway-Mayo Institute of Technology
+  description: Lorem Ipsum has been the industry's standard dummy text ever since
+    the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 - department_name: Treasury
   team_member:
   - member_name: Erin Pung
     member_course: 2nd Year Accounting & Finance
     member_school: Technological University Dublin
+  description: Lorem Ipsum has been the industry's standard dummy text ever since
+    the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 - department_name: Human Resource
   team_member:
   - member_name: Allyna Loo